ndaly06/McLaren_Racing_Challenge/README.md

 Based on the data in the table shown, a booking conflict between request 1 and request 2 exists.

-A number of cases were tested:
+## Test Cases

+Can the check_booking program:
+1. handle empty files
+2. handle incorrect file paths
+3. detect if a meeting ends during another meeting (conflict)
-1. Does meeting 1 start during meeting 2.
+4. detect if a meeting starts during another meeting (conflict)
-2. Does meeting 1 end during meeting 2.
+5. detect if a meeting starts and ends during another meeting (conflict)
-3. Does meeting 2 start and end within meeting 1.
+6. detect every booking conflict in the file
+7. determine that no booking conflicts exist

 ## Running the script